Applications for this grant are open.

 Q. The submission requirements state that I need a letter from a mentor – should this be my current mentor or a mentor of the institution I would like to visit?

-A. The mentor should be your current mentor in your current institution.
+A. The mentor should be your current mentor at MGH.

 If you have further questions, please submit them via e-mail to email@example.com.